iomete/iom-docs/docs/user-guide/sql-editor.md

 <GridBox>

 <div>
-  <p>The SQL Editor is where you run queries on your dataset and get results.
-The main components of the SQL Editor are highlighted below:</p>
+  The SQL Editor is where you run queries on your dataset and get results.
+The main components of the SQL Editor are highlighted below:

   <ul>
     <li><a href="#database-explorer">Database explorer</a></li>